WFLA (AM)

-WFLA (970 kHz) is a commercial AM radio station in Tampa, Florida, and serving the Tampa Bay media market.
-The station airs a news/talk format and is owned and operated by iHeartMedia, Inc. The station's studios and offices are on Gandy Boulevard in South Tampa.
+WFLA (970 AM) is a commercial radio station licensed to Tampa, Florida, United States, and serving the Tampa Bay media market.
+Owned by iHeartMedia, the station airs a talk format, with studios on Gandy Boulevard in South Tampa.
+WFLA's transmitter site is off Montague Street in Town 'n' Country, Florida.

-WFLA broadcasts by day at 25,000 watts, reducing power to 11,000 watts at night.
-(For most of its history, from the 1940s to the early 2000s, it ran at 5,000 watts.)
-It uses a directional antenna at all times.
-The main transmitter site is off Montague Street in Town 'n' Country, Florida.
 Programming is also heard on two FM translators, 94.5 MHz in Gulfport and 99.1 in Bayonet Point.